walknuts/southportapartments/pages/5-community.md

 title: "Community"
 header_transparent: false
 permalink: "/community/"
-description: "Guidelines, rules, and courtesies to help promote a harmonious community at Southport Apartments."
+description: "Here are a few rules and courtesies to help promote community at Southport."
 image: "/assets/imagse/pages/5-community-003.jpg"
 ---

-# Community

-#

-Here are a few rules and courtesies to help promote community at Southport.

-###

 Ideally, we would love to have only one rule to help us get along: ‘Love your neighbour’.
 But the legislation and our experience say we need more rules and guidance.
 That’s what this page is for.

-**## OWNERS CORPORATION RULES**
+## OWNERS CORPORATION RULES

-##

 Owners can view or download a PDF of the latest Owners Corporation Rules from Grady’s portal.
 Tenants can ask their landlord or their agent for a copy.